Let's Save Social Security

 And Invest in American Prosperity at the Same Time

-The first proposal is to provide Health Savings Accounts (HSAs) for all children (stretch goal: also adults under 26), allow parents and legal guardians to make tax-deferred contributions to the account, seed the account at birth, and invest the funds in the American Societal Bond Fund.
+The first proposal is to provide Health Savings Accounts (HSAs) for all children (stretch goal: also adults under 26), allow parents and legal guardians to make tax-deferred contributions to the account, seed the account at birth, and invest the funds in the Great Societal Bond Fund.
 The interest income would not be reinvested, and instead be deposited into the settlement fund of the account, where they would be held in U.S. Treasury bonds or money market funds.
 Account holders would be allowed to reinvest into the bond fund, or even set up automatic reinvestments, but they would not be able to sell any bonds.
 Withdrawals could then be made from the settlement fund under the same conditions as current HSA rules.

 This would be an expansion of Social Security, not a privatization, because the filibuster makes it effectively impossible for a simple majority of Republican senators to cut funding to the program.
 And unlike blank-check corporate welfare, lending to underfinanced small businesses, students, and construction workers through bonds supports the real economy instead of corporate America.